-The Single Sign On (SSO) capability in the document management software allows the authentication of users through existing login credentials provided through Microsoft Active Directory integration.
+The Single Sign On (SSO) capability allows the authentication of users through existing login credentials provided through Microsoft Active Directory integration.

 In some instances, SSO may not work after the Active Directory Synchronization Module has been installed on the FileHold server.
 The FileHold Desktop Application (FDA) or Web Client throws an error of incorrect login and/or password when users attempt to log in using SSO.
 The cause of this problem with Single Sign On is the mismatch between the domain name in NetBIOS format versus Fully Qualified Domain Name (FDQN).